xiangivyli/it_foundamental_course/README.md

 # 3. Automated Tests
 The current project is using mongodb database
 ## 3.1 Types of Tests
-- Unit Tests: test individual functions/units in isolation
+- Unit Tests: test **individual functions/units** in isolation, to make sure the logic of functions are correct
 - Integration Test: test how multiple units work together, test integration between functions and systems
 - UI/End-to-End Tests: test complete user flows through the application, simulate actual user interactions, Selenium or Puppeteer